 It’s sometimes hard to do 2 sets; but one set is doable.

 How much more benefit do you get from doing 2 sets versus 1 set?
 (I am using 3 pound sand weight on my upper back/shoulder area when I do the exercise.)

-I must say I have reached the point where I feel the difference in my body; I stand up straighter and my husband has noticed!
-I feel better!
-I really LOVE your program!
+I must say I have reached the point where I feel the difference in my bod because I can stand up straighter and my husband has noticed!
+Feel better!
+LOVE your program!
 Thanks again.

 Osteoporosis Posture Exercise • The Answer